Irritable Bowel Syndrome (IBS)

 3. IBS mixed (IBS-M)

-If your symptoms do not fall into the 3 subtypes, it may fall under the umbrella of IBS-U (IBS Unspecified).
+If your symptoms do not fall under these three subtypes, it may be classified under the umbrella of IBS-U (IBS Unspecified).

 IBS with constipation (IBS-C)

-Most of your poop is hard and lumpy.
+Most of your stools are hard and lumpy.

-IBS-C is diagnosed if constipation is the predominant type of stool on ≥25% of the days when you have at least 1 abnormal bowel movement, and ≤25% of the days are characterised by diarrhoea.
-The appearance of constipation is often lumpy, hard pellets or lumpy sausage-shaped stools.
+IBS-C is diagnosed if constipation is the predominant type of stool on ≥25% of the days when you have at least one abnormal bowel movement, and ≤25% of the days are characterised by diarrhoea.
+When a patient is constipated, his or her stools often appear lumpy, and sausage-shaped or like hard pellets.

-This subtype of IBS means one often experiences constipation, less frequent bowel movements, abdominal pain and bloating.
-However, constipation leads to straining when defecating and you may notice some blood when wiping afterwards.
+Patients with this chronic condition often experience constipation, less frequent bowel movements, abdominal pain and bloating.
+However, constipation can lead to straining when defecating, and you may notice some blood when wiping afterwards.

 IBS with diarrhoea (IBS-D)

-Most of your poop is loose and watery.
+Most of your stools are loose and watery.

-IBS-D is the opposite of IBS-C: it is diagnosed when diarrhoea is the predominant type of stool on ≥25% of the days when you have at least 1 abnormal bowel movement, and ≤25% of the days are characterised by constipation.
+IBS-D is the opposite of IBS-C: it is diagnosed when diarrhoea is the predominant type of stool on ≥25% of the days when you have at least one abnormal bowel movement and ≤25% of the days are characterised by constipation.

 This subtype is often associated with increased frequency of bowel movements, cramp-like abdominal pain (related to defecation), bloating and gas.